 Locks and Keepers

-Window locks and keepers are another part of you window that you should check.
+Window locks and keepers are another part of your window that you should check.
 Make sure that when you lock your windows, they lock securely and that your sashes are fully close to prevent air infiltration and maintain energy efficiency.
 Often times in double-hung windows, the upper sash and slide down slightly allowing air in and increasing heating and cooling cost.

 Watch Mike Fox and Brian Fox discuss some of the things to look for when examining your windows and steps to take in keeping them functioning properly during your spring cleaning ritual!